microsoft/WhatTheHack/066-OpenAIFundamentals/README.md

 ## Introduction

-The Azure OpenAI Fundamentals Hack is an introduction to understanding the conceptual foundations of Azure OpenAI models.
+The Azure OpenAI Fundamentals What The Hack is an introduction to understanding the conceptual foundations of Azure OpenAI models.
 Materials from this hack can serve as a foundation for building your own solution with Azure OpenAI.

-This hack consists of five challenges and is meant to be self-administered, so anyone can complete the material independently.
+This hack consists of five challenges and is designed to be self-administered, so anyone can complete the material independently.
 Whether you have limited to no experience with Machine Learning or have experimented with OpenAI before but want a deeper understanding of how to implement an AI solution, this hack is for you.

-This is normally a team based activity but since these challenges are administered as individual hacks, feel free to pull in a friend to work with and discuss your learnings.
+What The Hack is normally hosted as a 1-3 day event and is a team based activity where students work in groups of 3-5 people to solve the challenges.
+While this hack has been designed to be self-administered and completed self-paced, we still encourage you to pull in a friend or two to work with and discuss your learnings.

 ## Learning Objectives